Metric Analysis for Spatial Semantic Segmentation of Sound Scenes: Results and Discussion

-We now analyze how the metrics behave under cross-contamination between the sources, such that two of them are gradually swapped as described Section~\ref{sec:impact_cross_cont}).
+We now analyze how the metrics behave under cross-contamination between the sources, such that two of them are gradually swapped as described in Section~\ref{sec:impact_cross_cont}.
 The results are displayed in Figure~\ref{fig:impact_of_cross_contamination}.
 While all metrics decrease similarly as $\alpha$ increases, they behave differently for $\alpha>0.5$.
-The classical SDR increases with $\alpha$, CA-SDR continues decreasing while the CASA-SDR becomes constant.
-When $\alpha>0.5$, classical SDR increases because the permutation matches the swapped sources with the correct target source.
-CA-SDR is decreasing as the SDR between the swapped source and the target source is decreasing but because of the source matching process CA-SDR does not detect any classification error.
-In CASA-SDR on the other hand, the swapped sources are correctly matched thanks to the permutation but the metric detects the classification errors and set the SDR of the corresponding sources to 0~dB.
-Hence, we can see again that CASA-SDR is better suited than CA-SDR for identifying label swapping occuring due to poor source separation, while this is not possible with CA-SDR.
+When $\alpha>0.5$, the classical SDR increases because the permutation matches the swapped sources with the correct target source.
+CA-SDR is decreasing as the value between the swapped source and the target source is decreasing, but because of the source matching process, CA-SDR does not detect any classification error.
+In CASA-SDR, on the other hand, the swapped sources are correctly matched thanks to the permutation, but the metric detects the classification errors and sets a $0$~dB value for the corresponding sources.
+Overall, this experiment reveals that CASA-SDR allows for identifying label swapping when such an error occurs because of poor source separation, while this is not possible with CA-SDR.